ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160829-gradient-pcr.md

 Interpretation of gel: let's take a look at whether there's an optimal temperature for each PCR reaction.

 PB2 Part 1: 68ºC
 PB2 Part 2: <62ºC.
-For future use, hedge and just use 58ºC.
+For future use, punt it and just use 58ºC.
 pCI Part 1: All work, use 68ºC.